exvertus/reaper-projects/README.md

     1. `General/Paths >`
       1. `Default path to save new projects=%REAPER_REPO_PATH%\git\reaper-projects\projects`
       1. `Default recording path, when project is unsaved and no recording path is configured=%REAPER_REPO_PATH%\git\reaper-projects\projects\new`
-  1. Run `python make_links.py reaperFiles.json` to sync config files via hardlinks.
+  1. Run `python sync_config.py reaperFiles.json` to sync config files via hardlinks.
+    1. TODO: Add sync_config call to an on_save hook in Reaper.